Community Guidelines

 If you or someone else is in immediate danger, contact your local emergency services first.

-For urgent safety concerns on Fluxer (threats, self-harm indications, or serious harassment), use in-app reporting tools or email safety@fluxer.app with as much detail as possible.
+For urgent safety concerns on Fluxer, such as threats, self-harm indications, or serious harassment, use in-app reporting tools or email safety@fluxer.app with as much detail as possible.

-Fluxer can't provide medical, psychological, or legal advice.
-We'll do our best to respond to safety reports promptly and, where appropriate, may work with relevant services or authorities in line with applicable law.
+Fluxer cannot provide medical, psychological, or legal advice.
+We respond to safety reports as promptly as possible and, where appropriate, work with relevant services or authorities in line with applicable law.

-The vast majority of Fluxer users engage with the platform responsibly and never run into any issues with these guidelines.
-If you treat others with respect, use good judgement, and remember that there's a real person on the other side of every interaction, you're very unlikely to face enforcement action.
+Most Fluxer users use the platform responsibly and never run into issues with these guidelines.
+If you treat others with respect, use good judgement, and remember there is a real person on the other side of every interaction, you are very unlikely to face enforcement action.

 Fluxer is for everyone, regardless of who you are, who you love, how you identify, where you come from, or what you believe.
-We're committed to building a platform where every person can communicate safely, express themselves freely, and find community.
+We want it to be a place where everyone can communicate safely, speak freely, and find community.

-Thank you for helping us keep Fluxer safe, welcoming, and enjoyable.
+Thank you for helping keep Fluxer safe and welcoming.